"Why the Hell isn't this on DVD yet?" -- Number 36

 Donner's limitations as a director were apparent by this time---WHAT'S NEW PUSSYCAT? was a decade behind him--- and given a weak script by Jeremy Lloyd he fails to bring any kind of spark to the proceedings.
 Dull rather than droll, Lloyd's script is not only devoid of laughs, but largely of sense as well.
 Why does Dracula need a middleman and removable fangs to collect his blood?
 Why does he take Bird's blood if her skin color bothers him so much?
 Why doesn't he just go in through the front door when a cleaning lady closes the window on him during his midnight stroll?
 The denouement can be seen coming at least a half hour away---(SPOILER ALERT)--- Niven becomes black after Graves bites him.
 He still has blue eyes though, so the capper is just as sloppily executed as the 80-odd minutes that preceded it.

 Graves' presence is a selling point as the very beautiful and promising actress/singer made few film appearances before she abandoned her career at age 27 to devote herself to her religion (she was a devout Jehovah's Witness) and to her ailing mother.
 She was certainly headed for bigger stardom---she'd already recorded a self-titled debut LP, been a regular on LAUGH-IN and had just landed the starring role in ABC's GET CHRISTIE LOVE! as the prime-time answer to Pam Grier.
 VAMPIRA was only her second feature film, yet it was also her penultimate one.
 Sadly, it's not only a lousy showcase for the usually charming Graves, but her performance is off.
-She overacts to the point of annoyance, killing the few lines that are actually semi-amusing.
+Given few lines that are even semi-amusing, she overacts, killing potential laughs which are much needed.

 VAMPIRA, or OLD DRACULA (as it was retitled in the U.S. in a forced attempt to cash in on YOUNG FRANKENSTEIN's success) is lifeless dreck no matter how many Playmates or "mod" Halloween parties Donner throws at us.
 Offensive?
 Yes, it is.
 Niven's change (he really looks embarassed to be in blackface, and rightfully so) magically solves every single problem, overlooking his treatment of his wife for the entire film up to that point.
 What might be more offensive than the subject matter is the complete waste of talent both in front of and behind the camera.